What is the Standard Arbitration Clause?

 What do I have to do to put a BAT arbitration in motion?

-File a Request for Arbitration (download Template for Request for Arbitration) as per 9.1 of the BAT Rules with FIBA or the BAT Secretariat and pay the non-reimbursable handling fee (see table in article 17.1).
+File a Request for Arbitration as per Article 9.1 of the BAT Arbitration Rules with the BAT Secretariat (BAT@martens-lawyers.com) and pay the corresponding non-reimbursable handling fee as per the table in Article 17.1 of the BAT Arbitration Rules.
+You can download a template for the Request for Arbitration here.

-The arbitration will not proceed until the fee is received in the FIBA account (17.1).
+The arbitration will not proceed until the non-reimbursable handling fee is received in the BAT bank account (see Article 17.1 of the BAT Arbitration Rules).

 What are the costs of a BAT arbitration?